-After all is said and done, the readers decide what is good and bad literature,
+After all is said and done, it is neither the authors nor the critics who will decide what is good or bad literature,

 write for all of the boys, girls, men and women, who have come to the realization

-that 'God' does not make mistakes, nor does He (She) have a bad case of
+that the gods don't make mistakes, nor do they have a bad case of

 hiccups.
 There are no accidents in the universe and we are whom we are